Updated October 23, 2019

 When I first started buying orchids for my home, I wished I had a list of basic supplies to have on hand.
 So to help out other beginner orchid growers, I’ve created that very list.
 Also, I just like making lists, so this post is a fun one for me!

 Orchid newbies usually end up with Phalaenopsis orchids; the best type of potting medium for that kind of orchid is either a bark mixture, sphagnum moss, or a combination of the two.
 First Rays has a really good article about choosing potting media for your orchid plants.

-You’ll need sterile razor blades or gardening shears to snip off rotten roots or flower spikes that have turned brown.
+You’ll need sterile razor blades or gardening shears [paid link] to snip off rotten roots or flower spikes that have turned brown.
 To be completely honest, for awhile I used regular old scissors to cut my orchids’ roots.
 If you use scissors or shears, make sure to sterilize them before moving on to a different plant so that you don’t spread bacteria, mold, or other nasties from one plant to another.
 Which brings me to…

 Rubbing Alcohol or Matches/Lighter

 This is for sterilizing your garden shears (not necessary if you use a fresh razor blade for each plant).
 To do this, I soak a cotton ball with alcohol and thoroughly wipe down all cutting surfaces of the shears.
 Or you can take a flame to the edges of the shears.
 These probably aren’t the most foolproof sterilizing methods, but I think they get the job done just fine.
 If you’re worried that using one of these methods doesn’t do the trick, double up and use both!
 Just be careful using flames around alcohol…no house fires!